 I found the trip the most wonderful experience.
 It has opened my eyes to a whole new world of trail running.
 Our guide, Al, was really brilliant: a very knowledgeable and cultured man, very good company and reassuring.
 It met and exceeded my expectations…wonderful scenery and fantastic team of people.
 Memorable moments are too many to single out!
 Yes, I would definitely travel with Tracks & Trails again.

-Your running guide will meet you this evening at your hotel in the world famous Chamonix Valley, in France to answer any last minute questions and to brief you on the days ahead.
+Your running guide will meet you this evening, at approximately 1800hrs, at your hotel in the world famous Chamonix Valley in France to answer any last minute questions and to brief you on the days ahead.

 Today we set off from the world famous alpine town of Chamonix, in France, home to Mont Blanc, the highest mountain in Western Europe at 4810m (15,776ft).
 We warm up running through the town when you have the chance to visualise the start line for the Ultra Trail and how it must feel to be with thousands of others running through the streets of Chamonix at the start of this immense challenge?
 We soon leave the tarmac behind as we head down the valley on a gentle trail following the Arve River towards the village of Les Houches.
 Then we begin to work as we climb up through the forest heading for the Voza pass to gain excellent views of Mont Blanc and the surrounding glaciated peaks.
 We will then descend towards the historic spa town of St Gervais-les-Bains, passing quaint chalets and rustic farms, before following the valley trail to Les Contamines village at 1170m (3837ft) and our first overnight.
 In times past Les Contamines was strategically important as the crossroads of a Roman road linking Genève in Switzerland to Aosta in Italy.